Retired agent Richard “Rich” Garcia served in the FBI for 25 years.

 Currently, Rich Garcia is the Principal of the 3RB Consulting Group, LLC, which uses its extensive global network to put companies and clients together that need services in Cyber Security, Assessments and Cyber Training.

-Rich mentions working with Bob Levinson, who was held hostage for 13 years and died in the custody of his Iranian captors, and responding to the 1986 Miami firefight where agents Jerry Dove and Ben Grogan were killed.
+He also responded to the 1986 Miami firefight where agents Jerry Dove and Ben Grogan were killed.
 The following are inks to case reviews of both tragic events:

 Special Agent (Retired)